3 Metal Additive Manufacturing Applications and the Industries They Serve

-Many big industries are now using metal additive manufacturing technology to achieve cheaper, more lightweight products.
+Many big industries are now using metal additive manufacturing (MAM) technology to achieve more complex, lightweight products.
 And they’re succeeding in an expanding variety of applications.

 This article covers the most common applications of additive manufacturing, along with the industries most benefiting from its success: